MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 ### Task 3 – Create Subject

-1. Open **Customer Service admin centre** app.
-If you are in a different app, click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Customer Service admin centre** app
+1. Open **Customer Service admin center** app.
+If you are in a different app, click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Customer Service admin center** app

 2. Click on **Case settings** in the **Customer support** section of the sitemap.